SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 The support probes also live outside the backend:

-- `WebGPUEnvironment.TryProbeAvailability(...)` checks whether the library-managed WebGPU device and queue can be acquired
+- `WebGPUEnvironment.ProbeAvailability()` checks whether the library-managed WebGPU device and queue can be acquired
-- `WebGPUEnvironment.TryProbeComputePipelineSupport(...)` runs the crash-isolated trivial compute-pipeline probe
+- `WebGPUEnvironment.ProbeComputePipelineSupport()` runs the crash-isolated trivial compute-pipeline probe

 That split keeps support probing separate from flush execution. `WebGPUDrawingBackend` is the flush executor, not the public support API.
 The WebGPU constructors create their objects directly; callers use `WebGPUEnvironment` when they want explicit preflight checks.